 Same thing, but for the Spyder Bow

-- SPECIAL PRICE FOR LIMITED TIME – We’ve combined four naturally sourced wood to create this beautiful compact, accurate, lightweight bow that is the perfect choice for just about anyone looking for an easy learn!
+- Construction: We’ve combined four naturally sourced woods to create this beautiful compact, accurate, lightweight bow that is the perfect choice for just about anyone looking for an easy learn!

-- SPECS & USES – Available in both Left Hand and Right Hand with draw weights of 20lb – 60lb 5lb increments .
+- Specs & Uses – Available in both Left Hand and Right Hand with draw weights of 25lb – 55lb 5lb increments .
 Features preinstalled threaded bushings for various accessory upgrades such as mechanical rests/plungers sights quivers and stabilizers/bow fishing reels.
 Reinforced limb tips allow bow to be Fast Flight and Flemish string compatible.
 Perfect for hunting deer bowfishing or target practice.

 The Spyder and Spyder XL Takedown Recurve Bow Ready 2 Shoot Archery Set includes all the same equipment—string and stringer, armguard, three arrows, and a case—but it comes with the Spyder bow (it, too, doesn’t come with a quiver or a bow sight—something to keep in mind).